taylormitchell/tab-vs-sw-throttling-demo/README.md

 15:41:06: sw: cli-to-sw received:  {id: 'o9mqpwlb', timestamp: 1677703266360, message: 'Ping from main thread'}
 ```

-Now put the tab into the background for >5min.
-When you come back, you'll see that messages from the service worker continue to send every 5s and are immediately acknowledged by the client (search for "sw-to-cli"), while messages from the client are only sent roughly once per min (search for "cli-to-sw").
+Now put the tab into the background for ~7min.
+When you come back, you'll see that messages sent after 5min from the service worker continue to send every 5s and are immediately acknowledged by the client (search for "sw-to-cli"), while messages from the client are only sent roughly once per min (search for "cli-to-sw").